JamesKrW/robot-world/README.md

 Robot-World predicts future frame conditioned on previous frames and actions, the architeture of which is based on Open OASIS.

-### Key Features

-- Flexible dataset integration through OCTO-based data loading
-- Support for multiple robotics datasets in RLDS format
-- Modular training pipeline for VAE and DiT components
-- Easy extension to new datasets and architectures

 ## Supported Datasets

 - DROID: Primary dataset for current development